lumenlearning/rise/README.md

 * average score on all assessments aligned with the outcome
 * average views of each learning resource aligned with the outcome

 The package expects these columns in this order.
-Pre-process your data in order to conform to this format.
-Then perform the RISE analysis as follows.
+Pre-process your data in order to conform to this format and you're ready to perform the RISE analysis.

+The following example contains a toy data set so you can explore the features of the package.

 ``` r
 library(rise)